yiisoft/yii2/docs/guide/caching-data.md

 ```

 > Info: Some DBMS (e.g. [MySQL](http://dev.mysql.com/doc/refman/5.1/en/query-cache.html))
-  also support query caching on the DB server side.
+  also support query caching on the DB server-side.
 You may choose to use either query caching mechanism.
   The query caching described above has the advantage that you may specify flexible cache dependencies
   and are potentially more efficient.